gitter-badger/Robots.txt-Parser-Class/README.md

 PHP class to parse robots.txt rules according to Google, Yandex, W3C and The Web Robots Pages specifications.

-Full list of supported specifications (and what's not supported, yet) are available in our [Wiki](https://github.com/t1gor/Robots.txt-Parser-Class/wiki/Specifications).
+Full list of supported specifications are available in our [Wiki](https://github.com/t1gor/Robots.txt-Parser-Class/wiki/Specifications).

 ### Installation
 The library is available for install via Composer package.
 To install via Composer, please add the requirement to your `composer.json` file, like this: